kabylkas/geeky_blogger/README.md

 # GeekyBlogger
 GeekBlogger is a static web page generator for blogging.
 You provide the text and some images.
 Run the script.
 Push the generated pages to the repo.
+Here is the example of my blog page: [https://kabylkas.github.io/blog/](https://kabylkas.github.io/blog/)

 I like spending some time to pour out my thoughts and projects to paper.
 Thoughts are abstract.
 Writing allows to serialize the thoughts.
 Also, suprisingly, I found that some of my writings were beneficial to some people.
 So why not?